Johann110/arduinoRemote/README.md

 Start your controller.
 On your phone, in WiFi networks, find the new "Wemos HotSpot" hotspot.
 Connect to this hotspot.<br><br>
 <b>Step 6:</b><br>
 In the app, go to the first tab (the tab labeled "ARDUINO REMOTE") and select the remote from Step 3.
 Turn on the serial monitor and press your button.
 When a button is pressed, the serial monitor should show an individual code for this button - b0x1.
-When released, it will show - b0x0.\n\nIf you see these codes, then the everything is working, the application sends codes and arduino receives them.<br><br>
+When released, it will show - b0x0.
+If you see these codes, then the everything is working, the application sends codes and arduino receives them.<br><br>
 You can also add a switch, a potentiometer and a text field.<br><br>
 <b>The switch</b> sends 1 at the end of the individual code when clicked and 0 when clicked again.<br><br>
 <b>The potentiometer</b> sends an individual code and at the end of the code the value.<br>